NicoHood/HID/Readme.md

 This project went through a lot of phases and has now reached a new Arduino USB-Core with a lot of new functions like extended HID.
 It also supports HoodLoader1+2.
 The idea is to enable enhanced USB functions to almost all 'standard' Arduino boards.
-This is done with slightly different methods for different boards.

 **Supported Arduinos (IDE 1.5.8 or higher!):**
 * Uno (with HoodLoader1 or 2)